JGarza4903/Windows-Server-2022-Lab/README.md

 ---

-## 🚧 Project Status – Work in Progress

-This environment is actively being expanded to reflect additional real-world Active Directory, systems administration, and security scenarios.
-The foundation is complete, and future phases will build directly on the existing domain, users, groups, and client systems already in place.

-Rather than restarting or restructuring the lab, upcoming work will focus on layering functionality, tightening controls, and introducing realistic operational challenges.

----

 <details>
 <summary><strong>Phase 6 – File Server Configuration & Permission Enforcement</strong></summary>

 ### Objective
 Configure a centralized file server using Active Directory security groups and NTFS permissions, then validate access control from a domain-joined Windows 11 client.

----

 ### Implementation Steps
 - Created a centralized directory structure: